chopintzc/Beetles-Tracker/README.md

 higher the circular variance is, the more likely it's corresponding to a beetle.
 The correlation value for each image patch is calculated as the multiplication of correlation coefficient and circular variance.
-THe correlation map is thresholded to identify possible beetles.
+The correlation map is thresholded to identify possible beetles.

 ## **Requirement**